ericmjl/llamabot/docs/tutorials/recording_prompts.md

+---
+intents:
+- This should be a how-to guide that shows a user how the PromptRecorder in LlamaBot works in tandem with QueryBot, specifically using it as a context manager.
+- Specifically, how one sets it up, views recorded prompts and responses, and how to display them in a Panel app.
+linked_files:
+- llamabot/recorder.py
+- llamabot/bot/querybot.py
+---

 # Automatically Record QueryBot Calls with PromptRecorder

-!!! note
-    This tutorial was written by GPT4 and edited by a human.

 In this tutorial, we will learn how to use the `PromptRecorder` class to automatically record calls made to the `QueryBot`.
 The `PromptRecorder` class is designed to record prompts and responses, making it a perfect fit for logging interactions with the `QueryBot`.